Photo © Meghan Pinsonnault/Stocksy

 • As featured in:

-At a glance:
+At a glance

 Are you dreaming of skiing down slopes in Italy, Austria, Switzerland or France?
 How about within Canada?
 No matter where you’re headed for wintry fun, it helps to always be prepared for the unexpected when skiing and snowboarding.
-Ski travel insurance for Europe, the US and within Canada all include a range of benefits that could help with everything from stolen ski gear to unexpected medical emergency expenses.
+Ski travel insurance for Europethe US and within Canada all include a range of benefits that could help with everything from stolen ski gear to unexpected medical emergency expenses

 Unexpected issues can mess up even the most carefully planned ski trips.
 For example, those seeking fresh powder flock to Japan each winter to hit the slopes, but what happens if an injury puts a halt to your fun?
 Ski insurance for Japan may help you bounce back quickly with support for medical and travel emergencies, delays, and disruptions.
 With coverage that is flexible to your needs, it’s a smart way to travel confidently when you’re skiing outside of your home province.

 Nomads tip: World Nomads Travel Insurance can also cover your travels within Canada!
-Your Government Health Plan is limited once you leave your province.
-Your travel insurance plan can protect your domestic travels outside of your home province too.
+Your Government Health Insurance Plan may not meet your travel insurance coverage needs once you leave your province.
+Your travel insurance plan can protect your domestic travels as long as you are traveling outside of your home province.

-Ski and Snowboard Travel Insurance: What may be covered?
+Ski and Snowboard travel insurance: What may be covered?

 Whether you’re in fresh powder or on the bunny hill, navigating steep (and even not so steep) terrain can be tricky.
 It only takes one bad fall or collision to end up with a broken ankle, a dislocated shoulder or a wrist fracture.
 If you’re heading south to the United States to hit the slopes in Breckenridge, Vail or Palisades, you may want to consider getting a quote for travel insurance for skiing in the US.
-We also offer coverage for more than 250 other sports, activities and experiences.

 1. Emergency Medical Expenses